-In his lifetime, Dr. Martin Luther King Jr. was known for his splendid oratorical abilities and, especially, his remarkable landmark speeches about racism, segregation, equality and other issues key issues of the Civil Rights Movement.
+In his lifetime, in addition to a commitment to nonviolent protest, Dr. Martin Luther King Jr. was known for his splendid oratorical abilities and, especially, his remarkable landmark speeches about racism, segregation, equality and other issues key issues of the Civil Rights Movement.
 His words have become etched into the American psyche.

 Dr. King spoke in Milwaukee on a couple occasions.
 His first speech here was delivered on Aug.
 14, 1957 at the Grand Avenue Congregational Church (now the Irish Cultural and Heritage Center), 2133 W. Wisconsin Ave.

 King was back on Aug.
 20, 1959 to speak at the Milwaukee Auditorium, addressing the 34th annual National Bar Association convention, criticizing President Eisenhower for failing to speak out against segregation.